This set of Genetic Engineering Question Bank focuses on “Removal and Introduction of Restriction Sites and Generation of Insertions and Deletions”.

 3. Approaches for creating mutations can be divided into how many types?

-Explanation: There are basically two approaches for creating mutations.
+Explanation: There are basically two approaches to creating mutations.
 They are relying on restriction enzymes and oligonucleotide-directed DNA synthesis.

-4. In the case of deletion of a restriction site, it should be cleaved with same restriction enzyme.
-Is the given statement true or false?
+4. In the case of deletion of a restriction site, it should be cleaved with the same restriction enzyme.

 5. If there are multiple restriction sites for an enzyme in a given molecule, digestion is carried out in many steps.
 The initial digestion should be?